-emergency ventilation regime if accident within this location (-) [row 37] A value should be entered corresponding to each segment.
+emergency ventilation regime if accident within this location (-) [row 37] The number of the relevant regime that should be applied for a fire within the respective location (segment) should be entered for each segment.
 In version 3.60 a test has been added in order to check that correct values are entered where they are needed.